Inpatient/outpatient US clinical experience

 Two days of the week will be spent in the physician's office (please note that there are several offices) where you will encounter patients with a wide variety of vascular disease.
 You will be involved in the evaluation and management of these patients.
 One day of the week will be spent in the surgery center.
 Two days of the week will be spent in the hospital observing surgeries.
 The surgical case mix involves treatment of conditions using both minimally invasive endovascular and traditional open procedures.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience in surgery.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in surgery.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.